cribbslab/scflow/README.md

 </p>

 This repository contains a collection of pipelines that aid the analysis of single cell sequencing experiments.
 Currently there is one pipeline implimented that allows the analysis of drop-seq and 10X sequencing analysis.
-Current pipelines in development: 1) velocyto pipeline 2) smart-seq2 pipeline.
+Current pipelines in development: 1) pseudoalignment scpipeline 2) velocyto pipeline 2) kallisto bustools pipeline.

 ## Installation